SpenceKonde/DxCore/megaavr/libraries/Opamp/README.md

 ## stop()
-Function that disables the opamp hardware.
+Static method that disables the opamp hardware.

 ##### Usage
 ```c++